isabella232/data-box-samples/multipleDataBoxExportScript/README.md

 ## Run the script and create export orders

-1. Open Azure PowerShell as Administrator.
+1. Run PowerShell as Administrator.
 2. Set your execution policy to **Unrestricted**.
 This is needed because the script is an unsigned script.

    ```azurepowershell